-Algae formation and growth takes place when there is presence of too much light or nutrients in the tank water.
+Algae formation and growth take place when there is a presence of too much light or nutrients in the tank water.
 The growth of Algae can be detrimental to the health of aquatic plants with no exception of the Anubias, it chokes them and competes with it for resources.

 To control this significantly, there should be a decrease in the intensity of light provided.
 Secondly, avoid too much fertilizer application or overfeeding as this may pollute the water and result in algae growth.
 Lastly, performing regular water changes will help to reduce algae growth in the tank.